 Looking back, my last one was perhaps tighter and better structured than my first one.
 Emboldened by this, I sent that last script to a colleague.

 Two weeks later, my colleague gave me feedback which only consisted of questions.
 “Where’s the moral anchor?
 Whose story is it?
 What’s your theme?”
 The call lasted twenty minutes and I lost sleep for two weeks until I knew what I needed to do with my next draft.

 Reading books will only get you so far: you’ll learn about technique in detail and that’s useful.
 After having read those books, you’ll want to actually do it -writing, directing, producing… whichever field you’re interested in.

 But there’s only so far you can go without having feedback.
 Film is, at heart, a collaborative medium.
 Never mind what the French have told you, there’s no such thing as making a film on your own; and feedback by someone who’s been there will be crucial to go pro, if you know in your heart of hearts that this is what you want to do with your life.

-This is why our open courses are taught by industry professionals.
+This is why our short courses are taught by industry professionals.
 This is why our Postgraduate programme pairs you with two filmmakers to advise you throughout your self-designed programme, so you can take your career to the next level.
 This is why our Fast Track course puts you in the room with an experienced filmmaker who will push your project.